PEPE and WIF Jump 50%, Putting Ethereum and Solana Meme Coins in Focus

 Prominent meme tokens of the Ethereum and Solana ecosystem rallied on Tuesday as the sector is quickly gaining prominence among crypto enthusiasts as a way to bet on the growth of a blockchain.

 Pepe (PEPE), the frog-themed meme token on Ethereum, was up as much as 51% in the past 24 hours to reach price levels previously seen in May.
 Bonk, the dog-themed token on Solana, was up as much as 25% before retreating in European afternoon hours on Tuesday.
+The CD20, a measure of the broader market, added 6%.

 The Solana-based Dogwifhat (WIF) zoomed over 65% before giving back some gains.
 Meanwhile, The CoinDesk 20 Index (CD20), a benchmark for the biggest and most liquid cryptocurrencies, jumped nearly 8%.